 My point is this: love yourself today no matter how you look or feel.
 Look in the mirror today and truly take that in.
 Appreciate the parts of yourself that are strong and curvy and take up space.
 Appreciate your unique shape.

 Being human, we all inherently have an inner stream of consciousness that babbles on all day long.
 In fact, according to recent studies, up to 70 percent of our daily self-talk is negative.
 This stream of thoughts flows constantly, and, as you may learn in meditation, you can’t always stop this flow.

-What you can do, however, is avoid getting caught up in its current.
 When you’re by yourself and have a thought about your body, try to observe your inner monologue as you would eavesdrop on a stranger’s conversation.

 What are you saying about your body?
 What’s the story these thoughts tells you about your own self-worth?
 Would you say these things to a friend?
 A stranger?
 If the answer is no, consider this: you get to listen to your thoughts for the rest of your life.

 What purpose does it serve you to have those thoughts be defeating and negative?
 When you catch yourself having a negative thought about your body, don’t dwell on it or focus on it.
 Simply notice that negativity and choose to follow it up and replace it with a more positive thought.

 Don’t let that current of sweeping negativity pull you under.
 It’s unlikely anyone has gotten to the end of their life and said “I wish I would’ve spent more time thinking horrible things about my thighs.”

 Start your own list of positive thoughts and focus on those more often than you do anything you want to change.